imrichh/siri-command-alfred/readme.md

 # Siri via Alfred
 Give text commands to Siri using Alfred.
+Hackish, but works.
 ## Install

 1. Turn on Typing to Siri.